 - Offences involving harm of a minor in any way

-For one-off offences, we may accept tutors onto the site if their one-off conviction was more than X years ago, as below:
+For one-off offences, we may accept tutors onto the site if their one-off caution or conviction was more than X years ago, as below:

 Please note, if your DBS check is not completely clean, we will have to reject your background check and you will not be awarded 'Background Checked Status'.